IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity/activity-date.rst

 ~~~~~~~~~~~~~
 Example of an ``iati-activity`` with one each of the four possible ``ActivityDateType`` codes:

+A date in ISO 8601 format (YYYY-MM-DD) is required:

 .. literalinclude:: ../../activity-standard-example-1.04-annotated-multi.xml
 	:language: xml
 	:start-after: <!--activity-date starts-->